angular/angular/README.md

 `npm install --save @angular/material`

-Playing with the latest changes from [master](https://github.com/angular/material2/tree/master) is also possible
+A snapshot build with the latest changes from [master](https://github.com/angular/material2/tree/master) is also available.
+Note that this snapshot build should not be considered stable and may break between releases.

 `npm install --save https://github.com/angular/material2-builds.git`